Skip to Content

 Are there any health risks of too much fluoride?

 Yes.
 Although it is necessary to humans in small amounts, fluoride can be harmful in large amounts.
 The Environmental Protection Agency (EPA) has set the Maximum Contaminant Level (MCL) for fluoride at 4.0 mg/L. Prolonged exposure to levels of fluoride exceeding this MCL can cause skeletal fluorosis, a serious and crippling bone disorder.
 In addition, children exposed to levels of fluoride over 2.0 mg/L for an extended period of time may develop dental fluorosis, a brown staining or pitting of their permanent teeth.
 Dental fluorosis can only occur if developing teeth (teeth that have not yet erupted from the gums) are exposed to high levels of fluoride.
-In a recent study, the National Cancer Institute concluded that fluoridated water is in no way associated with cancer risk.
+According to the National Cancer Institute, fluoridated water is in no way associated with cancer risk.

 What is the typical level of fluoride in Acton’s water?

-The Acton Water District’s water generally contains approximately 1.0 mg/L fluoride, ranging from 0.95 mg/L to 1.11 mg/L. At 1.0 mg/L, the level of fluoride is high enough to significantly reduce tooth decay, but it is still well below the level (2.0 mg/L) where it has been known to stain children’s teeth.
+The Acton Water District’s water generally contains 0.7 mg/L of fluoride, ranging from 0.65 mg/L to 0.76 mg/L. At 0.7 mg/L, the level of fluoride is high enough to significantly reduce tooth decay, but it is still well below the level (2.0 mg/L) where it has been known to stain children’s teeth.